DynamicDevices/where-does-our-money-go/REPOSITORY_CONTEXT.md

 - **Percentages must sum appropriately** (tax categories, spending categories)
 - **GDP percentages must be realistic** (typically 15-50% for tax, 20-60% for spending)

+### 🚨 **CRITICAL: Data Accuracy Requirements**
+- **All data must be factually correct** - This is an educational platform used by students and policymakers
+- **Source verification is mandatory** - All data must be traceable to official government sources
+- **Regular data validation** - Cross-reference with multiple authoritative sources
+- **Transparency in data sources** - All data must be properly attributed with clear citations
+- **Accuracy over completeness** - It's better to have incomplete but accurate data than complete but questionable data
+- **Expert review required** - All data updates must be reviewed by someone with domain expertise
+- **Version control for data** - Track all data changes with clear documentation of sources and methodology
+- **Error reporting system** - Users must be able to report data inaccuracies
+- **Disclaimer requirements** - Clear disclaimers about data limitations and sources
+- **No assumptions** - Never estimate or approximate data; use only verified official statistics
+- **All data sources must be referenced with working links** - Every data point must have a verifiable URL
+- **Links must be active and accessible** - All source links must be tested and confirmed to work
+- **No broken links allowed** - If a source link becomes unavailable, the data must be removed or updated
+- **Link validation required** - Regularly verify all source links are still active and accessible

 ### Performance Requirements
 - **Bundle size**: Keep under 500KB gzipped
 - **Load time**: Under 3 seconds on 3G